 A revolutionary development in contemporary agriculture hydroponics provides an effective and sustainable way to grow valuable crops.
 Innovative farming techniques are more important than ever as the world's population continues to grow and arable land becomes more limited.
 The effective use of resources is among hydroponics most important benefits.
 Climate change susceptibility, excessive water use and soil deterioration are common problems in traditional soil-based agriculture.
 On the other hand, because hydroponic systems have closed-loop nutrient recycling devices, they can consume up to 90% less water.Because of its effectiveness, hydroponics is especially beneficial in areas with limited water resources.
 Furthermore hydroponics exact control over nutrient delivery guarantees ideal plant growth while lowering the need for chemical pesticides and fertilizers which reduces pollution in the environment.
 The capacity of hydroponics to yield superior crops with increased nutritional content is another significant advantage.
 Research has shown that when compared to their soil-grown equivalents, fruits, vegetables and herbs cultivated hydroponically frequently have higher concentrations of vital vitamins, minerals and antioxidantsThe potential of hydroponic farming is further increased by the incorporation of technology.
 In order to maximize nutrient supply, lighting and climate control contemporary hydroponic systems are progressively integrating artificial intelligence (AI), Internet of Things (IoT) gadgets and smart monitoring systems.
 Looking ahead, hydroponics is poised to play a crucial role in the future of agriculture.
 With the global population projected to reach 9.6 billion by 2050, traditional farming alone will not be sufficient to meet food demands.
 Hydroponic systems with their ability to produce high-value crops efficiently and sustainably provide a scalable solution to food security challenges.
 By embracing innovation, optimizing resource use and integrating cutting-edge technology hydroponic farming has the potential to revolutionize food production and create a greener more food-secure future.

+COMPETING INTERESTS DISCLAIMER:

+Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.

 References

 Beacham, A. M., Vickers, L. H., & Monaghan, J. M. (2019).
 Vertical farming: a summary of approaches to growing skywards.
 The Journal of Horticultural Science and Biotechnology, 94(3), 277-283.https://doi.org/10.1080/14620316.2019.1574214